Don’t be fooled by that Football photo, you’re still on Sodo Mojo.

 Kivlehan plays third, though some doubt he will be able to stick at the position, another reason perhaps his value was somewhat drained.
 So here comes another “why”.
 Why am I so excited for this guy if 29 other teams weren’t willing to take him a chance on him?

 Because Kivlehan is the ultimate sleeper.
 His potential is tremendous.
 It’s extremely hard to fake the numbers he posted this season, and even harder for a player who had taken a four year hiatus from the sport.
 The strength and agility he gained from his time as a football player is only going to help him as he adapts to professional baseball.
 Most of all the like where he was selected.
 No one is going to complain if a fourth rounder flames out, or metamorphoses into a quad-A player.
 But if Kivlehan figures it out, if he can put it all together, then the Mariners suddenly have made themselves look extremely intelligent.
 Fans expect much from their first round draft picks, but it is all the sweeter when a player from the lower rounds comes out of relatively nowhere and becomes a star.
 He may only have a year of baseball under his belt, but that doesn’t bother me.
 I would be just as intruiged as McNamara, and I have to believe that he was a little shocked that Kivlehan was still sitting there come the 4th round.

 Kivlehan has the potential to be one of those players associated with the 2012 draft for the rest of his career.
 Risk dictated the level at which he was drafted.
 But I can think of at least one other player who happened to be drafted lower than Kivlehan who ended up being a Hall of Fame catcher.
 I’m sure Mike Piazza can tell you that it’s not impossible to beat the odds.

-Topics: Patrick Kivlehan
+Tags: Patrick Kivlehan